Analysis: Monsanto Roundup appeal has uphill climb on 'junk science' grounds - legal experts

 The evidence rulings might draw the attention of higher courts, both in California and the U.S. Supreme Court, to use the Roundup cases as a way to clarify expert admissibility standards, other legal experts said.

-A major question for appellate courts could be whether it is enough for an expert to simply analyse widely accepted peer-reviewed studies to support his own opinion, or whether the expert’s analysis must also be reviewed or otherwise subject to stronger scrutiny, said two California-based defence lawyers, who requested anonymity citing potential conflicts of interest.
+A major question for appellate courts could be whether it is enough for an expert to simply analyze widely accepted peer-reviewed studies to support his own opinion, or whether the expert’s analysis must also be reviewed or otherwise subject to stronger scrutiny, said two California-based defense lawyers, who requested anonymity citing potential conflicts of interest.

 Monsanto also took issue with statements by Johnson’s lawyer, Brent Wisner, and some expert witnesses comparing Roundup to tobacco.
 Wisner told jurors the company would “pop champagne corks” if the verdict was too low.